acados/acados/docs/matlab_octave_interface/index.md

 For the template based part of the `Matlab` interface, we refer to [the docstring based documentation of the Python interface](../python_interface/index.md).

 ## Simulink
-The templates mentioned [above](#templates) also contain templated Sfunctions and corresponding make functions for Matlab for both the OCP solver and the acados integrator.
+The templates mentioned [above](#templates) also contain templated S-functions and corresponding make functions for Matlab for both the OCP solver and the acados integrator.

 A basic Simulink example can be found in [`<acados_root>/examples/acados_python/getting_started/simulink_example.m`](https://github.com/acados/acados/blob/master/examples/acados_matlab_octave/getting_started/simulink_example.m)